kevinchampion/isu_docs/isu/markdown/faculty-user.md

 * Expertise
 * Research Interests

-You may not update the fields that are disabled which includes your picture.
+You may not update the fields that are disabled which includes your profile image.

 These fields include:

 * Full Name
 * Banner Department